captainmarkos/jsonapi-peeps/README.md

 #### Create our resources directory

 We need a directory to hold our resources.
-Let'ss put in under our app directory.
+Let's create it under our app directory.
 ```
 mkdir app/resources
 mkdir app/resources/api